samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Now that you learned that React applications are nothing more than a tree of components, you have to learn how to create components in React.
 So, basically, there are two types of React components that you can create: [_Functional Components_ and _Class Components_](https://reactjs.org/docs/components-and-props.html#functional-and-class-components).

-The difference between these two types is that functional components are simply "dumb" components that do not hold any internal state, and class components are more complex components that can hold internal state.
+The difference between these two types is that functional components are simply "dumb" components that do not hold any internal state (making them great to handle presentation), and class components are more complex components that can hold internal state.
 For example, if you are creating a component that will only show the profile of the user that is authenticated, you can create a functional component as follows:

 ```js
 function UserProfile(props) {